skyruler/Sketch-Context-MCP/README.md

 # Sketch Cursor MCP

-A Machine Context Protocol (MCP) server for integrating Sketch designs with IDEs such as Cursor, Cline, or Windsurf.
+A Model Context Protocol (MCP) server for integrating Sketch designs with IDEs such as Cursor, Cline, or Windsurf.

 ## Overview

 This tool allows Cursor IDE to access and interpret Sketch design files, enabling AI-powered design-to-code workflows.
 It works by:

 1. Providing a server that parses Sketch files (.sketch)
-2. Implementing the MCP protocol that Cursor or other IDES uses for context
+2. Implementing the MCP protocol that Cursor or other IDEs use for context
 3. Allowing you to reference specific components and layers from your Sketch files

 ## Supported Features